 In many situations, there is no affirmative obligation to report potentially unlawful conduct to enforcement authorities.
 For example, there is no requirement in the Foreign Corrupt Practices Act to affirmatively disclose or report an actual or potential FCPA violation.
 However, depending on the nature of the investigation, other US or foreign laws (e.g., securities laws, International Traffic in Arms Regulations, commission disclosure requirements, Office of Foreign Assets Control blocking notification requirements) may compel disclosure.

 Even in the absence of a legal obligation to disclose to the government, there may be advantages to making a voluntary disclosure.
 Enforcement authorities have sought to incentivize such disclosures.
-The DOJ FCPA Corporate Enforcement Policy states that “[w]hen a company has voluntarily self-disclosed misconduct in an FCPA matter, fully cooperated, and timely and appropriately remediated, all in accordance with the standards set forth [in the policy], there will be a presumption that a company will receive a declination absent aggravating circumstances involving the seriousness of the offense or the nature of the offender.”
+The DOJ FCPA Corporate Enforcement Policy states that “[w]hen a company has voluntarily self-disclosed misconduct in an FCPA matter, fully cooperated, and timely and appropriately remediated, all in accordance with the standards set forth [in the policy], there will be a presumption that the company will receive a declination absent aggravating circumstances involving the seriousness of the offense or the nature of the offender.”
 “Voluntary self-disclosure” requires a company to disclose “all relevant facts” prior to “an imminent threat of disclosure or government investigation” and “within a reasonably prompt time after becoming aware of the offense.”1 This policy, however, does not bind the SEC.

 The determination of whether to make a voluntary disclosure to enforcement authorities is a highly complex, fact-specific determination that must be carefully considered by the company and its counsel.